Emergency Social Services - COVID-19

 Resources for Patients

-This Emergency Social Services List for NYC Health + Hospitals Patients is a curated inventory of resources for frontline NYC Health + Hospitals staff on a range of topics, including food, burial assistance, and financial assistance.
-Here are some highlights:
+Below is a list of resources for frontline NYC Health + Hospitals staff on a range of topics, including food, burial assistance, and financial assistance.

 - The COVID-19 crisis has generated many new legal questions for NYC Health + Hospitals patients.
 LegalHealth attorneys are providing telephonic legal services at this time and all services are completely free, confidential and voluntary.
 Please email firstname.lastname@example.org for more information.

 Free Financial Services for New Yorkers Currently Offered Through the Government:

 - New York State is guaranteeing Paid Sick Leave and Paid Family Leave for individuals who must miss work because of COVID-19

-- Patients experiencing job loss can apply for Unemployment Insurance (UI) and Pandemic Unemployment Assistance (PUA) through the NY Department of Labor (DOL).
+- Patients experiencing job loss can apply for Unemployment Insurance (UI) through the NY Department of Labor (DOL).

 - NYC Financial Empowerment Centers offer free financial counseling by phone in various languages and can help with questions, opening bank accounts, or contacting creditors.
 Visit nyc.gov/TalkMoney to book an appointment.
 They run NYC Free Tax Prep, which provides free assistance to file taxes online or by phone to ensure patients who are eligible access the Earned Income Tax Credit.